wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/1-introduction.md

 ## How to take this course

-This course is a mix of text, videos, labs, resources, and quizzes that will help you deliver the **Modern Excel Analyst in a day** instructor-led course to your customers:
+This train-the-trainer course is a mix of text, videos, labs, resources, and quizzes that will help you deliver the **Modern Excel Analyst in a day** instructor-led course to your customers:
 - In the text, you will see tips and guidance on how to deliver this course.
 - In the videos, Krissy Dyess from Power Pivot Pro, takes you through the course and shows you how to explain and demonstrate the content.
 - The labs will help you practice using Excel and Power BI so you can better demo to your customers.